 - One hundred percent of program graduates are employed in the area of their choice.

-- Students teach undergraduate classes in sport and exercise psychology.
+- Students teach undergraduate classes in sport, exercise and performance psychology.

 - Students may be admitted into the program with a bachelor's degree and will first earn a master's in SEP before continuing into the doctoral program.

 - Students are expected to produce publishable manuscripts.

 - Students consult with WVU Division I teams, local collegiate athletic departments, exercise/health settings and university club, high school and youth sport team.

 - WVU is the only institution in West Virginia to offer a Doctorate degree (PhD and an EdD) majoring in Coaching and Teaching Studies.

 - Students are immersed in core domains related to empirically-based foundations of physical education teacher education, and coaching education, discipline-specific research, external funding sources, higher education curriculum and evaluation, statistics and research methods and other content specialization areas.